pwizla/documentation/docusaurus/docs/cms/features/content-manager.md

 Entries from multiple-choice relational fields can be reordered, indicated by a drag button <Icon name="dots-six-vertical" classes="ph-bold" />.
 To move an entry, click and hold it, drag it to the desired position, then release it.

+When you click on a relation's name to edit it in the modal, any changes you make to its fields (such as the title field) or its publication status are immediately reflected in the relation selection area of the parent content.
+This allows you to see exactly how your updates will appear in the context of the parent content before saving the parent entry.

 </TabItem>

 </Tabs>